OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/minimize-migration-time.md

 ---
-title: Minimize the data-migration time
+title: Minimize the Data-migration Time
 description: Tips to minimize the time taken to migrate your data from Octopus 2.6 to 3.x
 position: 5
 ---